MASON MARTIN, FIRST BASEMAN

 |Baseball America had Martin 312th in its ranking of the top 500 draft prospects.
 BA had him listed as a first baseman, which is where he played in high school, but the Pirates announced him as a right fielder.
 He has played the outfield and third base, and also pitched, serving as his team’s closer in 2017.
 His best tool is power; he got plus-raw-power grades from some scouts after adding 10-15 pounds in his last year of high school.
 BA noted that his approach was geared more towards power than contact, but that he had a good feel for hitting and above-average bat speed.
 He had a commitment to Gonzaga, but the Pirates signed him a few days before the signing deadline for $225,000 above the slot amount.

 As a pro, Martin’s approach has been to wait for a pitch he can try to hit out of the park.
-He also tries to pull the ball with every swing.
+His approach is very pull-heavy, although it’s gotten a little less so over time.
 The result has been drastic swing-and-miss problems, as well as a lot of called strikes.
 The Pirates moved him to first fairly quickly and it looks like he’ll stay there.

 Martin had a huge debut season.
 He led the GCL in OBP, HRs and slugging, the latter two by wide margins.
 He was the league’s MVP, set the GCL Pirates’ record for HRs, and posted the third-highest OPS ever in the league.
 The one concern has to be the strikeouts.
 Martin isn’t an impatient hitter, as the walk total shows.
 He does try to pull the ball most of the time, but plenty of players have made that approach work.
 Martin spent about two-thirds of his time at first, the rest in the outfield.